Greek seaside town remembers lives lost to wildfire

 “The smiles should return,” George Kaminis wrote on Twitter.

-Reporting by Vassilis Triandafyllou and Idyli Tsakiri; additional reporting and writing by Costas Pitas; Editing by Raissa Kasolowsky
+Reporting by Vassilis Triandafyllou and Idyli Tsakiri; additional reporting and writing by Costas Pitas; Editing by Raissa Kasolowsky and Adrian Croft